 Difference Between New, Reconditioned Wheels and Used OEM Rims

 The sheer number of rims out there can make things confusing for someone purchasing one for the first time.
 The search isn’t as simple as finding a model that’s right for your car; you may also be presented with the choice between a new, reconditioned, and used rim.
 It’s possible to save a good deal of money through buying a reconditioned or used rim, sure, but it’s also natural to be suspicious of a product that offers like-new performance at a lower price.
 In this post, we’ll go over the main differences between new, reconditioned, and used OEM rims.
-We’ll discuss why reconditioned and used rims are safe for your vehicle despite their lower prices and what to look for when purchasing any model that’s not brand new.
+We’ll discuss why reconditioned wheels and used rims are safe for your vehicle despite their lower prices and what to look for when purchasing any model that’s not brand new.

 What Does OEM Stand for?